 Get a lathe that is easy to use

-If you are a beginner, it is advisable to start with lathes that are suitable for beginners.
+Did you know that choosing a suitable lathe reduces the chances of accidents and injuries?
+If you are a beginner, it is advisable to start with lathes ideal for beginners.
 These tend to be less powerful and have a smaller learning curve.
-Did you know that choosing the right lathe reduces the chances of accidents and injuries?

 Get a lathe with a power source you know how to use

 You should also understand the lathe’s power source.
-If you are unfamiliar with it, then find a lathe that is powered by electricity or compressed air instead of oil.
+If you are unfamiliar with it, find a lathe powered by electricity or compressed air instead of oil.

 Get lathes from reputable brands

-When shopping for lathes, make sure to buy from well-known and respected manufacturers so that your purchase will be backed up by a good track record.
-You can also go online to find out what to expect from any model that you may be considering.
+When shopping for lathes, buy from well-known and respected manufacturers so that a good track record will back up your purchase.
 That also means having support and a community to lean on if you encounter a problem with the lathe.
+You can also go online to find out what to expect from any model you may consider.

 Get a lathe that you can expand on later

 If you are unsure of lathe size and want to increase your options in the future, then look for lathes that have added features such as a headstock or tailstock.
-This way you can add these accessories later when you know more about what type of woodworking projects will be best suited for them.
+You can add these accessories later when you know more about what type of woodworking projects will be best suited for them.

-These lathes may come with some downsides, such as a lathe that is not self-contained in terms of power or space, but the extra features will make up for it when you have more experience.
+These lathes may have some downsides, such as a lathe that is not self-contained in terms of power or space, but the extra features will make up for it when you have more experience.

 What is the maximum size we can have?

-Swing is the distance between two lathe centers and on a horizontal plane, it can be measured from both ends of either lathe center to any point on that line or in other words how much an object will turn around when placed at one end of a lathe with its length parallel to this
+Swing is the distance between two lathe centers and on a horizontal plane.
+You can measure it from both ends of either lathe center to any point on that line or, in other words, how much an object will turn around when placed at one end of a lathe with its length parallel to this.

 What is the difference between vertical and horizontal lathes?

 They have a bed that the workpiece rests on vertically with a headstock at one end of it.
-The horizontal lathes run horizontally with its bed parallel to ground level and they’re usually equipped for heavy-duty tasks.
+The horizontal lathes run horizontally with their bed parallel to ground level, and they’re usually equipped for heavy-duty tasks.

 Do not forget about weight restrictions

 Part of this will include considering the size of wood that you will be working on.
-This may not be an issue if you are working on toys or other small wooden pieces.
+This may not be an issue if you work on toys or other small wooden pieces.

-If lathes were all the same cost, then it would be a lot easier to pick one.
-But lathes are available at many different price points depending on what you want in them–perhaps from as low as $150 and up into tens of thousands for automated lathe machines that do your bidding!
+If lathes were all the same cost, it would be easier to pick one.
+But lathes are available at many different price points depending on what you want in them–perhaps from as low as $150 and up to tens of thousands for automated lathe machines that do your bidding!

 If you’ve been thinking about getting a lathe or upgrading your current one, we hope this post has helped to clarify the differences in size.
 You can use it as a guide when comparing different models on the market and deciding which is best for your needs.

-When it comes time to purchase a new machine, keep these considerations in mind so that you get the right size lathes for your workshop- even if that means more than one!
+When it comes time to purchase a new machine, keep these considerations in mind to get the right size lathes for your workshop- even if that means more than one!
 What do you think?
 Which of these sizes would work best for what you want to make with your woodworking projects?
 Let us know by commenting below.